 Aim for quantity over quality at first- the more ideas you collect, the better.
 There will be time to refine ideas into perfection later.
 For now, collect as many raw ideas as you can.

-Hold Back Criticism- Forget about judging if an idea is good or bad, or even if it’s an original idea vs. borrowed from someone else’s music.
+Hold Back Criticism- Forget about judging if an idea is good or bad, or even if it’s an original idea vs. borrowed from someone else’s lead guitar playing.

 Welcome Unusual Ideas- Keep an open mind and do not reject any idea in this step, no matter how weird or unusual it seems.

-Step Four: Translate Your Musical Creativity Into ACTUAL Music
+Step Four: Translate Your Guitar Playing Creativity Into ACTUAL Guitar Playing Ideas

-Now that you have compiled a large list of raw ideas, it’s time to organize and translate them into actual music (guitar solos, improvisations and songs) on your instrument.
-To do this, you will rely on you mastery of aural skills, music theory, guitar technique and your ability to integrate your musical skills together via songwriting techniques.
+Now that you have compiled a large list of raw ideas, it’s time to organize and translate them into actual music (guitar playing, improvisations and songs) on your instrument.

-The better your guitar/musical skills are, the more accurately you will be able to convey your original idea into the final musical result.
+The better your guitar playing skills are, the more accurately you will be able to convey your original idea into the final musical result.

 1. Learn how to find the right guitar teacher for you, to maximize your potential to be creative as a musician in the fastest way possible.